-LUTATHERA is a radioactive targeted therapy with two parts.
+LUTATHERA is a targeted radioactive therapy with two parts.
 The tumor-targeted part of the treatment helps the medication fight the tumor cells but not your normal cells.
-By only targeting the tumor’s cells, it helps to minimize damage to other healthy cells in your body.
+Only targeting the tumor’s cells helps minimize damage to other healthy cells in your body.
 The radioactive part of the treatment uses radiation to damage and kill the tumor cells.

 How are treatments given?

 LUTATHERA is administered as an intravenous (IV) infusion.
 LUTATHERA is put into the bloodstream through a vein over a period of time.
 Patients receive four separate infusions that are eight weeks apart.
 After the first infusion, blood tests will monitor a patient’s blood cell counts and will continue monthly for 38 weeks.